 We were formed in 2006 with a vision to revolutionize the way that small and medium-sized businesses ("SMBs"), grow and compete by enabling their digital transformation.
 In 2008, we entered the real estate market with our first product, AppFolio Property Manager ("APM"), a property management solution designed to address the unique operational and business requirements of property management companies.
 Recognizing that our customers and their stakeholders would benefit from additional business critical services, we launched a series of Value+ services beginning in 2009.
 Our first Value+ service assisted our customers in the marketing of their rental properties by offering property level website design and hosting services.
 In 2010, we commenced the roll out of our electronic payment services, thereby facilitating the payment of rent via ACH by tenants.
 In 2011, we launched tenant screening services, further assisting our customers with the leasing process.
 In 2012, we introduced our legal liability to landlord insurance program, which protects property owners and managers from certain defined losses.
 In 2013, we expanded our electronic payment services by allowing residents to pay rent by Electronic Cash Payment and credit or debit card.
 In 2014, we launched a tenant-facing contact center solution to assist our property managers with resolving incoming maintenance requests.
 In 2015, with the acquisition of RentLinx, we expanded the marketing services offered to our property manager customers with a premium leads service and expanded our electronic payment services to facilitate payments made between our customers and property owners and vendors.
 In 2016, we introduced a tenant debt collection Value+ service to assist our property managers with running a more efficient business.
 In 2017, we expanded our insurance services to enable tenants to purchase renters insurance from within APM, protecting both our property manager customers and their tenants.
-In 2018, we acquired substantially all of the assets of WegoWise, Inc. ("WegoWise"), a provider of cloud-based utility analytics software solutions and have recently began offering AppFolio Utility Management as Value+ service to our property manager customers.
+In 2018, we acquired substantially all of the assets of WegoWise, Inc. ("WegoWise"), a provider of cloud-based utility analytics software solutions and began offering AppFolio Utility Management as a Value+ service to our property manager customers in mid-2019.
 In 2018, we also released AppFolio Property Manager PLUS, ("APM PLUS"), a new tier of APM designed for larger businesses with more complex needs.
 APM PLUS builds upon the functionality of APM and additionally offers data analytics, configurable workflows, and revenue management and optimization functionality for our customers.
-In January 2019, we acquired Dynasty Marketplace, Inc., ("Dynasty"), and expect the team and technology related to this acquisition, combined with our internal resources, technology and data, will serve as a foundation for future artificial-intelligence, ("AI"), software and services for the real estate market.
-In April 2019, we launched AppFolio Investment Management, which enables real estate investment managers to better manage their investor relationships by increasing transparency and streamlining fundraising, reporting, and communications.
+In January 2019, we acquired Dynasty Marketplace, Inc., ("Dynasty"), a provider of advanced artificial intelligence ("AI") solutions for the real estate market and began offering an AI Leasing Assistant, Lisa, as a Value+ service to our property manager customers in mid-2019.
+In April 2019, we launched AppFolio Investment Management, which enables real estate investment managers to better manage their investor relationships by increasing transparency and streamlining certain business processes.